AkshatAsthana1412/DesignPatternsLLD/strategy/strategy.md

 ## Strategy Design Patttern
- Strategy design pattern allows to turn a set of behaviors into objects which can be used interchangeably by the context object.
+ Strategy design pattern is a behavioral pattern that allows to turn a set of behaviors into objects which can be used interchangeably by the context object.

 ### Components of strategy pattern: